Billy Cobham: Biography

 In 1980, he worked with Jack Bruce in Jack Bruce & Friends.
 For this group, Cobham used a very large custom drum kit designed for him by Tama Drums, featuring three bass drums with linked pedals, and three snares including a piccolo snare and a Hinger Space Tone expanding snare.
 Cobham said this kit adapted to fit the music, and the music adapted to fit the kit – "a continual chicken–egg–chicken scenario."
 On October 30, 1980, he joined the Grateful Dead during the band's concert at Radio City Music Hall.
 He performed a long drum solo session with the band's two percussionists, Bill Kreutzmann and Mickey Hart, also known as the Rhythm Devils.
 In 1981, Billy Cobham's Glass Menagerie was formed with Michał Urbaniak on violin and EWI, Gil Goldstein on piano, Tim Landers on bass, and Mike Stern on guitar.
 Dean Brown replaced Stern when he left to play with Miles Davis.
 Glass Menagerie released two albums for Elektra Musician.

-In 1984, he played in the band Bobby and the Midnites, a side project for Bob Weir of the Grateful Dead, with Bobby Cochran and Kenny Gradney, and recorded the album Where the Beat Meets the Street.
+From 1980 to 1984, Cobham played in the band Bobby and the Midnites, a side project for Bob Weir of the Grateful Dead, with Bobby Cochran and Kenny Gradney, and recorded the album Where the Beat Meets the Street.

 Cobham moved to Switzerland in 1985.

 In 1994, he joined an all-star cast Greek Theatre in Los Angeles; the results appeared on the album Stanley Clarke, Larry Carlton, Billy Cobham, Najee and Deron Johnson Live at the Greek.
 The concert was predominantly Clarke's music, but all the musicians contributed material.